Constitutions Are Living Documents

 The Board of Directors shall establish such committees as it may consider necessary.
-The Committee on Admissions and the Committee on Ethics shall be chosen from the Fellows and Senior Members of the Institute.
+The Admissions Committee and the Committee on Ethics shall be chosen from the Fellows and Senior Members of the Institute.
 The membership of other committees may include Members.

-The Board of Directors may authorize the organization of divisions, of local sections, and of student chapters under such regulations as it may formulate, retaining the right to discontinue any division, section, or chapter that does not comply with the regulations.
+The Board of Directors may authorize the organization of entities to further AIChE’s mission.
+It may formulate, retaining the right to discontinue any entity that does not comply with the regulations.

 Article VII: General